History of the OAA Council

 – Yet to be named (New Zealand)

 From that year onwards the Council of Oceania Athletics Association has been elected by Member Federations.
-Please see information relating to each Council on the right hand side of this page.
+Please see information below relating to the history of the OAA Council.